 The pain goes both ways.

-The only sure way to avoid these issues in a relationship is to throw it out into the light, and talk openly about it as early as possible.
-If your partner is a habitual consumer of porn who doesn’t have an awareness it can be harmful, try to express to them the harmful effects it can have, and especially how their viewing it makes you feel.
-Have a totally open and honest dialogue that comes from a place of love and not shame.
+The only sure way to avoid these issues in a relationship is to throw it out into the light and talk openly about it as soon as possible.
+If your partner is a habitual consumer of porn who doesn’t have awareness it can be harmful, try to express to them the harmful effects it can have, and especially how their viewing it makes you feel.
+Have an open and honest dialogue that comes from a place of love and not shame.

 And as the affected partner, try your best to see things from their point of view, and avoid make them feel shameful for what they’ve seen (chances are, they may already feel that shame).
 Try to be loving, supportive, and open when you address it if your heart is invested in continuing the relationship.
 If they truly care about you and your feelings, they will listen to you, and they will ideally open up about what they’ve been dealing with, too.
 Honest communication goes both ways.